zydou/arti/web/docs/guides/cli-reference.md

 Once you've obtained an [arti binary](/guides/compiling-arti), you may use the Command Line Interface (CLI) to run various commands for configuration.

-Once you obtain an arti binary, you can use it as a Command Line Interface (CLI).

-The Arti CLI commands support a number [flags](#cli-flag-options) that can be used to configure the behavior of the command.
+The Arti CLI commands support a number [flags](#flag-options) that can be used to configure the behavior of the command.
 If you are running Arti through `cargo`, the flags are specified using the format:

 ```bash